dydxopsdao/datadog-costs/README.md

 ## Rationale

-A lot of mstrics collected from nodes by the Metric Ingestor are not used and generate costs.
+A lot of metrics collected from nodes by the Metric Ingestor are not used and generate costs.

 The ones that are not used can be queried with: https://ap1.datadoghq.com/metric/summary?facet.configuration=-configured_tags&facet.query_activity=-queried&filter=dyd